 So far, this is a very nice laptop.
 I have two complaints:

 1. The TB16 dock not working is very frustrating – I already own two of them.
 They worked well enough with the 9560, but appear to have been abandoned.
-I have a WD19TB on order and crossed-fingers to resolve this.

 2. The Micron 2200S 1TB NVME is pretty lackluster for a high end laptop.
 An older Samsung 960 Pro 512GB in my workstation smokes it.
 I’ve ordered a 970 Evo Plus to alleviate this.